 At the north end of Broadwalk there is a Sequoia sempervirens; growing up around the massive trunk is a Wisteria that flowers up the tree in May.

-In addition to the various gardens we also have a few seasonal features such as the beautiful Meadow Walk in June with Ox-eye daisies, which stretches from the corner of the House Lawn down to the Flower Garden.
+In addition to the various gardens we also have a few seasonal features such as the beautiful Meadow Walk in the summer with Ox-eye daisies, which stretches from the corner of the House Lawn down to the Flower Garden.
+There is a lovely audio account by Dr Grace Twiston-Davies of her visit to the Meadow Walk and other gardens in Cornwall here.